 Students are required to discuss their exposure with the infection control officer in the institution where the incident occurred.
 Additionally, post-exposure counseling and a follow up should be arranged with the OHP.

 Disclosure of History of Infection and Infection

 Students with a history of infection with a blood borne pathogen which include, but are not limited to, hepatitis B virus (HBV), hepatitis C (HCV) and human immunodeficiency virus (HIV) or who develop an infection with a blood borne pathogen are required to report the infection to the OHP.
-Failure to report an infection will be considered a breach of professional behavior and may result in sanctions or even dismissal from BCM.
+Failure to report an infection will be considered a breach of professional behavior and may result in sanctions or even dismissal from Baylor.

 Costs associated with testing are covered by the hospital or clinic where the incident occurred as long as the student follows the reporting procedures of that facility and Baylor.
 Costs associated with services recommended and provided by OHP (i.e. counseling, testing, and medication) as they relate to an exposure are covered by OHP.
 OHP will provide counseling regarding their responsibility for expenses in some circumstances in the course of evaluation or follow up, and also with respect to informing them that they are not eligible for worker’s compensation benefits because they are not an employee of the hospital, clinic or Baylor.